-June 6th is National Yo-yo day, celebrating the second oldest toy known to humankind that originated in Ancient Greece.
+June 6th is National Yoyo Day, celebrating the second oldest toy known to humankind which originated in ancient Greece.

-Play a yo-yo today and remember — the Greeks invented this too!
+Play with a yoyo today and remember — the Greeks invented this too!

 Boy playing with a terracotta yoyo c.
 440 BC.
 Item comes from the Berlin antiquities collection, now held in the Altes Museum and Pergamon Museum in Berlin, Germany.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?